 Note that you may need to have an admin account on your computer in order to add plug-ins and scripts to InDesign … but once they’re in there, any type of user account can use them.

-To run the script, open a document in InDesign, then open the Scripts palette (see above) and double-click the script name.
+To run the script, open a document in InDesign, then open the Scripts panel (see above) and double-click the script name.
 Some scripts require you make a selection first before you run them, because they act on the selection.
 See if the script writer provided any sort of documentation if you can’t figure it out.

 If you are having trouble running older scripts in a new version of InDesign, read this post.